anb94/Canary/README.md

 ~/Canary/combine-datasets-module.sh -d ~/dbgap/WHI/SHARE_dataset -d ~/dbgap/WHI/SHARE_dataset -n whicombtest -o ~/processed_data/dbgap/WHI/combined_SHARE

+It is important to note that if you plan to use Canary on an HPC, singularity must be installed on the HPC.
+If your HPC system does not have singularity installed, contact a system administrator if required.

 ## Software Installed

-Canary comes with other software essential for performing GWAS:
+The Canary container comes with software essential for performing GWAS analyses installed, including:

 - PLINK1 and PLINK2
 - BCFTools